devent/bootkube/Cloud_Init_Installation_Bootkube.md

 When we deploy a Container Linux system via the SL API a cloud config file can be specified.
 However, this is currently not possible and hence we manually trigger the process.

+Copy the file cloud-init-no-etcd.sh to each node.
+Alternatively, you can upload it to a webserver and use the corresponding url in the following.
+On each node you have to manually trigger the execution of cloud init.
+Before you do this please open a second terminal and enter 'journalctl -f' to follow the installation process.
+Then in another terminal launch the command:
+coreos-cloudinit -from-file=/home/core/cloud-init-no-etcd.sh
+If you want to use a webserver then please use '-from-url' instead.

+With kubectl you can check if the node and the corresponding pods are ready.

+/home/core/bin/kubectl --kubeconfig=/etc/kubernetes/admin-kubeconfig get nodes

+NAME                                        STATUS    AGE
+prod00kube01.ams01.service.moovel.ibm.com   Ready     4m

+/home/core/bin/kubectl --kubeconfig=/etc/kubernetes/admin-kubeconfig get pods -n=kube-system

+NAME                                                         READY     STATUS    RESTARTS   AGE
+checkpoint-installer-bw3r5                                   1/1       Running   0          6m
+kube-apiserver-spph5                                         1/1       Running   3          6m
+kube-controller-manager-456776438-2nlr6                      1/1       Running   0          6m
+kube-controller-manager-456776438-6bqln                      1/1       Running   0          6m
+kube-dns-4101612645-qhffr                                    4/4       Running   0          6m
+kube-flannel-7fpsd                                           2/2       Running   1          6m
+kube-proxy-14qrf                                             1/1       Running   0          6m
+kube-scheduler-2870198727-fdt75                              1/1       Running   0          6m
+kube-scheduler-2870198727-g6lqd                              1/1       Running   0          6m
+pod-checkpointer-prod00kube01.ams01.service.moovel.ibm.com   1/1       Running   0          6m

+Now you move to the next node and repeat the process.

 ### How to remove an existing Kubernetes installation in SL if OS reload is not an option